Lowena2020/audible-emotion/README.md

 This is the list of module requirements for the Vision Kit:
 - paho.mqtt.client

-This is the list of module requirements for the GenerateDataframe.py file:
-- pandas
-- spotipy

-This is the list of module requirements for the ApplyModelToDataframe.py file:
-- tensorflow
-- tensorflow.keras.models
-- tensorflow.keras.models
-- sklearn.preprocessing
-- pandas

 This is a list of instructions on how to set up the project.